 1920s: Silver Beach Amusement Park converts the Carousel into a “jumping machine” replacing 16 standers with horse figures that go up and down.
 In 1924, M.D.
 Borelli and his wife add their signature bejeweled decorations to the figures.

-1930: Silver Beach Amusement Park becomes sole owner of the Carousel.
+1930: Silver Beach Amusement Park becomes the sole owner of the Carousel.

 1940s: The amusement park repaints the horse figures.
 However, after the coat of primer is applied, the painter dies.
-The next artist only colorizes the trappings and secondary carvings which creates Silver Beach Carousel’s renowned design of all-white horses.
+The next artist only colorizes the trappings and secondary carvings, which create Silver Beach Carousel’s renowned design of all-white horses.

 1971: Silver Beach Amusement Park closes.